jdent02/the_blog/content/post/2019-05-03-python-to-c-or-how-i-learned-to-stop-worrying-and-sort-of-love-the-curly-brace.md

 ---
-title: "Python to C++: Or How I Stopped Worrying and Learned to *Sort of* Love the Curly Brace"
+title: 'Python to C++: Or How I Stopped Worrying and Learned to *Sort of* Love the Curly Brace'
 date: 2019-05-03
 keywords:
 - coding